ualib/agda-algebras/algebras_in_lean.rst

 Homomorphisms
 -------------

-To see this notation in action, let us look at how the ``lean-ualib`` represents the assertion that a function is a σ-**homomorphism**.
+Using the types defined in the last section, it's not hard to represent the assertion that a function :math:`h : A → B` is a :ref:`homomorphism <homomorphisms>`.

+We could clean this up a bit by fixing the signature σ and algebras 𝐀 and 𝐁 in advance, the definition looks a bit cleaner.

 .. code-block:: lean